How to Plan a Successful and Safe Event

 • Power outages: Do you have backup power sources, emergency lighting, etc. available and ready to go?

-• Fires or gas leaks: Have a plan in place for not only monitoring for issues like these but also safe crowd management and evacuation.
+• Fires or gas leaks: Have a plan in place to monitor these critical eventualities as well as safe crowd management and evacuation.

-• Security threats: Develop a plan of action in case of security threats like shooters, acts of terrorism, etc. Be sure your choices in crowd management equipment and security assurance are capable of accommodating these possibilities.
+• Security threats: Develop a plan of action in case of security threats like shooters, acts of terrorism, etc. Be sure your choices in crowd management equipment and security assurance can accommodate and respond adequately to these possibilities.

 Make sure your entire team is fully prepared for possibilities like these.
-Train each person on how to spot and handle potential emergencies.
+Give each person procedures on how to spot and handle potential emergencies.
 Establish a chain of command for communicating possible issues.
-Schedule drills and run-throughs leading up to your event to ensure a safe, level-headed response when it will count the most.
+Schedule drills and run-throughs leading up to your event to ensure a safe, level-headed response when it counts most.
+Ensure that all safety exists are clear, that doors work and people can exist quickly if necessary.

 Crowd Management for Events